lu-w/mltl2ltlf/README.md

 ## Installation

-After cloning this repository, install it via calling `pip install .` from this directy.
+After cloning this repository, install it via calling `pip install .` from this directory.

 ## Usage